shopd/shopd/www/view/README.md

 [View models](https://templ.guide/core-concepts/view-models/)

-Naming convention is to have files corresponding to the first path element of the api or content, e.g. `login.go`.
-Content models are named the same as the path, and API models append the method, i.e. `type Login` and `type LoginGet`
+Naming convention is to have files corresponding to the last path element, e.g. `login.go` for the paths `/login` and `/api/login`.

-For use with the *"templ views"* in api, components, and content
+Content models are named the same as the path (`type Login`), and view models for the Hypermedia API append the method (`type LoginPost`).

+The view model is not the HTTP request payload, it's the data used for server side rendering of the templ components.

+Only for use in route handlers with the templ components in `/www`, generally the backend code must make use of domain models and shared data types.

+View models may embed shared data types